Tags

 Social media

-Social media is a great channel to communicate with and engage customers.
+Social media is a great channel to boost your customer relations by communicating with and engaging with them.
 Its highly interactive nature means a kind of back-and-forth communication can take place between brand and customer, helping to build trust and create a sense of culture and community.

 Some ideas for extracting information from customers include: